 4. Once you are rehydrated and rested, start to think logically about where you may have overstepped the track.
 How long ago did you last see a track marker?
 The average adult walks only at about 3 mph, so it’s highly likely that you are not a long way from where you should be.

 5. Mark your current position clearly.
-Use fluorescent tape or a brightly coloured piece of cloth and tie it around a branch or tree.
-Spread out a coloured groundsheet in a place that could be visible from the air.
+Use fluorescent tape or a brightly colored piece of cloth and tie it around a branch or tree.
+Spread out a colored groundsheet in a place that could be visible from the air.
 Rescuers will look for variations in the typical landscape and this will make it easy for them to find you.